Tyler Zombro

-Tyler Zombro (born September 2, 1994) is an American professional baseball pitcher in the Tampa Bay Rays organization.
-He played college baseball for George Mason University before signing with the Rays as an undrafted free agent in 2017.
+Tyler Zombro (born September 2, 1994) is an American former professional baseball pitcher.
+He played college baseball for George Mason University before signing with the Tampa Bay Rays as an undrafted free agent in 2017.
 Zombro survived a seizure and fractured skull sustained when he was hit in the head by a 104 mph line drive during a game in 2021.

-Career
+Zombro retired during the 2024 season.

-Amateur career (2013–2017)
+Amateur career

 Zombro attended Robert E. Lee High School in Staunton, Virginia, graduating in 2013.
 He played for the school's baseball team and had a .505 batting average.
 He attended George Mason University and played college baseball for the George Mason Patriots as a pitcher.
 As a freshman, he was named to the Atlantic 10 Conference's all-rookie team.
 After the season, Zombro played collegiate summer baseball for the Staunton Braves of the Valley Baseball League.

 In his sophomore year at George Mason, Zombro had a 7–2 win-loss record and a 4.20 earned run average (ERA).
 He signed a temporary contract with the Wareham Gatemen of the Cape Cod League in the 2015 summer season, but was released after making two appearances as other contracted players arrived and Wareham needed to stay within the roster limit.
 Zombro started 14 games in his junior year at George Mason.
 In his senior year, Zombro had a 6–2 record with a 2.78 ERA in 15 starts and five saves.
 For his four-year career at George Mason, he had a 3.28 ERA with 226 strikeouts in 318 1/3 innings pitched.